hexpm/hexpm/README.md

 ### Running Tests

-By default, tests use a PostgreSQL called `hexweb_test` see above for setup.
+By default, tests use a PostgreSQL called `hexpm_test` see above for setup.

 Again, if you want to use another database, user or password, you can specify the `TEST_DATABASE_URL` in the shell before running tests: